|

 First and most importantly: Be sure to

-User Guide.
-They show how to create the source list and
+Guide.
+They show how to create the source list and discuss some

-discuss some known limitations caused by the WordPerfect program.
+known limitations caused by the WordPerfect program.
+More than most

 Briefly:

-first text item in an existing "words only" Index (i.e.,
+the first text item in an existing "words only" Index (i.e., an Index

-an Index without page numbers; see instructions), or on
+without page numbers; see instructions), or on the first item

-the first item in any other "source word" list (e.g.,
+in any other "source word" list (e.g., a comprehensive concordance)

 (3) Click OK.

-desired, but see the User Guide for more information.
+if desired, but see the User Guide for more information.
+(How

 Tips

-the document.
-A source list is one way to create an Index with
+document.
+A source list is one way to create an Index with this macro.

 - Always make a backup of your document